Observer Design over Hypercomplex Quaternions: OBSERVERS

 \section{OBSERVERS}

-An observer is a dynamic estimator that reconstructs the state $\hat x$ from known inputs $u$ and measured outputs $y$ by injecting the innovation $y-C\hat x$ through a gain $L$.
-It enables implementable state feedback $u=K\hat x$, monitoring, and prediction.
-The relations below are standard from the real/complex literature and will be referenced later.
-They also hold for quaternionic systems over $\HH$ with minor modifications that are detailed in a later section.
+An observer is a dynamic estimator that reconstructs the state $\hat x$ from known inputs \(u\) and measured outputs \(y\) by injecting the innovation \(y-C\hat x\) through a gain \(L\).
+It enables implementable state feedback \(u=K\hat x\), monitoring, and prediction.
+For quaternionic systems, the same observer structure is used, but pole assignment must be interpreted in terms of right-eigenvalue similarity classes.

 A well-known \emph{Luenberger full-order observer} \cite{Luenberger1966} is described by

 and the design goal is to place eigenvalues of the observer error dynamics (observer poles) $\sigma_\err (A-LC)$ in the open left half-plane.